 Efrain Ramos Morales.
 Of the seven pages that follow the summary page, the first page is payroll information for Cesar Miranda.
 The second page is payroll information for Franco Olivares.
 The third page is payroll information for Ruth Macinas.
 The fourth page is payroll information for Emiliano Cruz.
-The fifth page is payroll information for Isidro Villavicencio.
-The sixth page is payroll information for Blanca Alejandre.
+The fifth page is payroll information for Blanca Alejandre.
 The seventh page is payroll information for Efrain Ramos Morales.